lordofthemorning-DM/raiders-of-the-serpent-sea/content/4. Classes and Archetypes/Archetypes/Necropomp.md

 <div style='margin-top:10px'></div>

 ### Steward of the Mortal Gates
 At 1st level you learn the *chill touch* and *spare the dying* cantrips if you do not know them already.
 You may cast *spare the dying* as a bonus action with a range of 30 feet.
 In addition, when you cast *spare the dying* you may instead choose to heal the target for 1 hit point.
-You may do so a number of times equal to your Wisdom modifier and regain all expended uses when you finish a long rest.
+You may do so a number of times equal to your Wisdom modifier and regain all expended uses when you finish a long rest.<br>
 In addition, the Funeral and Guide the Passing effects of the *ceremony* spell as well as the *gentle repose* spell last twice as long as normal, and the Funeral option lasts indefinitely against undead of CR 1 or lower.
 <div style='margin-top:10px'></div>
 ### Channel Divinity: Creeping Death